 A python module to access the CATIA Measurable object.

-pycatia currently only contains access to the CATIA API Measurable object and it’s methods without the need of visual basic / CATScripts. pycatia also provides easy to use python methods to loop through a product and it's children.
+pycatia was initially created to access the CATIA Automation Measurable object and it’s methods without the need of visual basic / CATScripts.

-Some of the methods can be accessed simply using the pywin32 module but further access to methods such as GetCOG do not seem to be accessible using pure python.
+Some of the methods can be accessed directly using the pywin32 module but there are a number that just simply won’t work using python.
 There are several questions on stack overflow and the pywin32 mailing list regarding this.
-But, they fail to provide any working examples with the VB Measurable object in python.
+But, they fail to provide any working examples with the Measurable object in python.

 - python >= 3.6